Do the Digit Insurance

 6. Helps to Stretch Your Back

-The downward dog pose eases your back pain as it stretches your backside.
-As you stretch the spine, it will enhance the oxygen supply to different parts of your body.
+The downward dog poses back pain by stretching the backside.
+Stretching the spine enhances the oxygen supply to different body parts.
 You must practice this asana daily to stay stronger.

 Other Benefits: